Close

 • Dial in per-car Max Force to avoid clipping and maintain feel

-• If you see clipping (force meter maxed out), either lower in-game Max Force or reduce in Pit House Game Intensity
+• If you see clipping (force meter maxed out), either lower the in-game Max Force or reduce the Pit House Game Intensity

 • Pair with SimHub dashboards for even more immersion with Lovely Dash or custom Moza dashes

-The settings provided for the Moza R5, R9, and R12 wheelbases in iRacing are based on a combination of official recommendations, community-tested configurations, as well as in-house confirmation.
+The settings provided for the Moza R5, R9, and R12 wheelbases in iRacing are based on a combination of official recommendations, community-tested configurations, and in-house confirmation.
 These settings aim to deliver a balanced and immersive force feedback experience tailored to each wheelbase’s capabilities.

 If you buy something from a Coach Dave link, we may earn a commission.